 The racing and breeding industry’s strict biosecurity protocols meant the workforce was fortunate to experience fewer COVID-19-related disruptions than many other Australian industries in 2020.
 The pandemic did, nonetheless, highlight the critical importance of training and development for industry participants.
 Industry professionals are expected to achieve the highest possible standards of safety and animal welfare across all areas of their work, while also supporting the success of each animal in sport or breeding.
 Formally recognised, quality-assured and independently assessed training is necessary to support the skills development and recognition of this highly regulated industry, but the industry is facing difficulties attracting RTOs to deliver training.

-Thank you to those who provided feedback on a key project that has been proposed for 2021 – 2022 and specific changes to the industry environment that have been identified in this year’s Annual Update to the IRC Skills Forecast and Proposed Schedule of Work (Skills Forecast).
-Feedback was collected from 19 May – 2 June 2021, through our online feedback hub and email.
+Thank you to those who provided feedback on the projects proposed for 2021 – 2022 and specific changes to the industry environment that have been identified in this year’s Annual Update to the IRC Skills Forecast and Proposed Schedule of Work (Skills Forecast).
+Feedback was collected from 19 May – 2 June 2021.

 Proposed Schedule of Work